• Skip to primary navigation

 Total 1 hour hr 50 minutes mins

 This slow cooker unstuffed cabbage delivers all the comfort of traditional cabbage rolls with zero rolling required.
-Featuring savory ground beef, fire-roasted tomatoes, and a secret layer of sauerkraut, it is an easy "dump and go" dinner that feeds a crowd.
+Featuring savory ground beef, fire-roasted tomatoes, and a secret layer of sauerkraut, it is an easy dinner that feeds a crowd.

 Servings 8 servings